arj-mat/lua-dictionary/README.md

 Outputed result: `The highest scoring players are: oliver, stella, thomas!`.

-What was done in this example?
+What was done for printing this result?

 1. Before sorting the Dictionary we must get it as an array, so Lua can arrange it's values by sequencial key numbers.
 Method getValues() will return another dictionary containing all the values from the original, in this case, every player data table.
 2. Then we sort it with a simple comparation function and we get the same dictionary from the previous method returned again.